 ½ inchchunks, throw into the steaming basket, and steam for 5-7 minutes

-dressingby whisking together tahini, miso, olive oil, lemon juice and grated ginger
+dressingby whisking together tahini, miso, olive oil, grated ginger, soy sauce (or coconut aminos), lemon juice or apple cider vinegar.

 - Add water to the dressing if it’s too thick